Jericho: An Ancient City Revealed

 Kenyon was influential in the field of archaeology as a result of her skill and innovation, setting a new standard of practice through her work at Jericho.
 This exhibition explores the significance of Kenyon’s work, life and death in Ancient Jericho and the importance of the site in archaeological history.

 Jericho: An Ancient City Revealed has been developed with a group of MA students from Durham University’s Department of Archaeology.
-The exhibition will centre on the Oriental Museum’s collection of objects sent to Durham from Kenyon’s excavations at Jericho, which range from the Neolithic to the Iron Age.
+The exhibition centres on the Oriental Museum’s collection of objects sent to Durham from Kenyon’s excavations at Jericho, which range from the Neolithic to the Iron Age.

 Why not also check out our podcasts, online game, family activities and resources for teachers linked to this exhibition on our Explore from Home site?